Kakamotobi/Learned/React/01-Intro-to-React/01-Intro-to-React.md

 ## What is it?
 - Front-end framework/library for building user interfaces.
 - Helps us make individual components and then combine them to make larger applications.
-- Usually combinedwith other tools like React Router, Webpack, Redux, etc.
+- Usually combined with other tools like React Router, Webpack, Redux, etc.
 ### Main Goals
 - Make it easy to make reusabale "view components".
 - These "encapsulate" logic and HTML into a class.